GUDHI/gudhi-devel/src/python/doc/rips_complex_user.rst

 error is usually smaller.
 A more intuitive presentation of the idea is available in :cite:`cavanna15geometric`, and in a video :cite:`cavanna15visualizing`.
-Passing an extra argument `sparse=0.3` at the construction of a `RipsComplex` object asks it to build a sparse Rips with parameter :math:`\varepsilon=0.3`, while the default `sparse=None` builds the regular Rips complex.
+Passing an extra argument `sparse=0.3` at the construction of a :class:`~gudhi.RipsComplex` object asks it to build a sparse Rips with parameter :math:`\varepsilon=0.3`, while the default `sparse=None` builds the regular Rips complex.